gislab-npo/gislab/README.md

 Plugins
 -------
-There is a possibility customize GIS.lab installation using plugin files placed in 'user/plugins/client' and 'user/plugins/server' directories.
+There is a possibility customize GIS.lab installation using plugin scripts placed in 'user/plugins/client' and 'user/plugins/server' directories.
 This files are automatically loaded at installation process.

 Server plugin can be whatever script with assigned executable permissions.
 It is executed after GIS.lab server